dosemedia/pretest-api/README.md

 # Hasura Base

-This is a starter project that uses TODO.
+This is a starter project that uses Go as a companion server for Hasura.

 For a node.js based version see : [https://github.com/aaronblondeau/hasura-base](https://github.com/aaronblondeau/hasura-base)